Pangil Church: Origin of the Virgin and the Holy Child of the O

-The images of the Virgin and the Holy Child of the O were believed to be a gifts from King Charles III of Spain to the town of Pangil.
+The images of the Virgin and the Holy Child of the O were believed to be gifts from King Charles III of Spain to the town of Pangil.

-In the mid-18th century, a Spanish prince named Carlos came to the Philippines.
-He stayed in Pangil due to the size of its convent.
+Sometime in 1724, Prince Carlos, son of King Philip V of Spain was exiled because of alleged misdeeds & came to the Philippines.
+He stayed in Pangil for 3 years due to the size of its convent.
 He grew fond of the town and its people because of his humble nature and love of nature.
 He enjoyed hunting and bathing in the river, which led locals to name a nearby river ‘Bambang Hari’ (King’s Stream).

-Two years later, the prince returned to Spain and was crowned King Charles III following the death of King Ferdinand VI, his half-brother and former King Philip V. After his coronation, King Charles III sent the images of the “Virgin of the O” and “Holy Child of the O” to Pangil as a token of gratitude.
+Three years later, the prince returned to Spain and was crowned King Charles III following the death of King Ferdinand VI, his half-brother and former King Philip V. After his coronation, King Charles III sent the images of the “Virgin of the O” and “Holy Child of the O” to Pangil as a token of gratitude.
 According to tradition, these images were adorned with a scepter and crown.

 The Journey

 From Spain to the Philippines, the Virgin and the Holy Child were transported by ship.
 The images were transferred to a vessel that traveled from Manila Bay, through the Pasig River, and finally reached Laguna Lake.
-They were received at the lakeside in Estaca by locals who, perhaps due to a sudden rain, wore cloths tied around their heads.
-There were tales of how the images became lighter when they reached the ground in Pangil.
-In some towns they passed through, people could not lift the Virgin and the Holy Child.
+They were joyously received at the lakeside in Estaca by locals who, perhaps due to a sudden rain, wore their traditional headdress or bandana.
+This would be the start of what would be known as Bandana Festival.
+According to tradition, the emissaries had mistakenly gone to another town where the images became difficult to deliver them.
+Only when they reached their original destination of Pangil, Laguna did the images become easy to carry, ensuing a safe delivery of the images.